-You must not participate in any commercial transactions between a DSV company and a supplier or customer in which you have direct or indirect interests, financial, private or otherwise, unless the transaction is made on an arm's length basis (on market conditions).
+You must not participate in any commercial transactions between a DSV company and a supplier, customer or other business partner in which you have direct or indirect interests, financial, private or otherwise, unless the transaction is made on an arm's length basis (on market conditions).

-Furthermore, the transaction must be approved in advance by the board of directors of the relevant DSV company.
-This rule is subject to an annual triviality limit of EUR 5,000 below which transactions need not be disclosed or approved.
+If you do have direct or indirect interests in a commercial transaction, then the transaction must be approved in advance by the Board of Directors of the relevant DSV company.
+This rule is subject to an annual triviality limit of EUR 5,000 below which transactions - presumed to be on arm's length basis - need not be disclosed or approved.